Internet Troll Definition,

 Internet Troll is a colloquial expression describing any person(s) who uses Information and Communications Technology (ICT) to instigate, tease, provoke or incite to anger other online users or groups of online users.
 Their primary goal is to illicit and instigate a negative response from their provocations.
 For most Internet Trolls, their modus operandi is a perceptually distorted sense of personal gain rooted in feeling pride, power, control and self-worth by causing others distress and frustration.

-Internet Trolls are online user response dependent seeking feelings of power when there is confirmation of the anguish they cause others.
-So entrenched in this cyber illusion of distorted power, the Internet Troll actually experiences a sense of accomplishment when their targets attempt to disparage and humiliate them.
+Internet Trolls are online user response dependent seeking feelings of power when there is confirmation of the anguish, they cause others.
+So, entrenched in this cyber illusion of distorted power, the Internet Troll experiences a sense of accomplishment when their targets attempt to disparage and humiliate them.
 Just as most iPredator typologies, the Internet Troll can be best defined by this writer’s construct of Dark Psychology.

 Trolls do not adhere to the basic tenets of Alfred Adler’s concept of Social Interest and the concepts of Social Responsibility and Digital Citizenship.
 They feel no shame or remorse for their provocations and perceive their online activities as a game.
 As perplexing is it may sound, the vast majority of Internet Trolls do not consider the anguish and distress they are causing others.
 As stated, they perceive their online activities as a game.
 It is highly unlikely to assume that the vast majority of Internet Trolls are sociopaths and psychopaths, but they certainly meet the criteria of lacking empathy, having a minimal capacity for experiencing shame or guilt, exhibit callousness and a grandiose sense of self, which interestingly commonplace to all sociopaths and psychopaths.

 For the most part, Internet Trolls rarely know the person(s) they are targeting and always attempt to maintain their anonymity.
-Having to maintain anonymity is the prime reason why Internet Trolls prefer cyberspace as their playground.
+Having to maintain anonymity is the prime reason Internet Trolls prefer cyberspace as their playground.
 As afforded to all online users.
 The “veil of anonymity” is available to everyone, if chosen, online, but is a priori to Internet Trolls.
-Given the vast majority of Trolls share the same personality constructs, it falls to reason why cyberspace is their environment of choice for abusing others.
+Given most Trolls share the same personality constructs, it falls to reason cyberspace is their environment of choice for abusing others.
 Internet Trolls are placed in the iPredator behavioral typology of Cyber Harassment with this writer’s definition as follows:

 Cyber Harassment is the use of Information and Communications Technology to harass, control, manipulate or habitually disparage a child, adult, business or group without a credible or implied threat of harm.
 Unlike physical harassment requiring physical contact, cyber harassment occurs in cyberspace using ICT and is verbal, emotional or social abuse of a person, group or organization.